 For most of us, the return of August means the return of school, schedules, and getting back into some sort of routine.
 For many, the return of August also means the return of meal planning, food prepping, and healthy eating.

 Chances are you know of at least one person or family that utilizes some aspect of meal planning.
 Maybe that means throwing together a few pre-portioned baggies of smoothie ingredients for a quick breakfast throughout the week, making enough dinner to have leftovers for work the next day, or, heck, piecing together an entire week’s worth of meals.
-I’m constantly inspired by the meal planning abilities of my friends Lindsay of The Lean Green Bean, Katie of Mom to Mom Nutrition, and Jessica of Nutritioulicious as well as numerous others quoted below.
+I’m constantly inspired by the meal planning abilities of my friends Lindsay of The Lean Green Bean, Katie of Mom to Mom Nutrition, and Jessica Levinson as well as numerous others quoted below.